AgnostiqHQ/covalent/doc/source/how_to/db/migration_error.rst

 How to approach failed database schema migrations
 ############

-When upgrading Covalent versions from 0.177.0 to a newer version we may require running database migrations, however in some edge cases migrations may fail to run as a result of having existing data that violates SQL database constraints and/or other reasons specific to the type of schema updates that may occur.
+When upgrading Covalent versions from 0.177.0 to a newer version, users may need to run database migrations.
+In some edge cases, migrations may fail to run as a result of having existing data that violates SQL database constraints, or for other reasons specific to the type of schema updates that may occur.

-For example the following migration causes an issue due to existing data in the database.
+For example, the following migration causes an issue due to existing data in the database.

 .. code:: bash